rzabolotin/ml_zoomcamp_2022_project_1/README.md

 cd bento
 pipenv run bentoml serve --production
 ```
 Then you can test API on [http://localhost:3000](http://localhost:3000)
-or by curl
+or by curl:
 ```bash
 curl -X 'POST' \
   'http://localhost:3000/predict' \